noahyonack/CS262_Final_Project/README.md

 `pip install nose`

 To run, navigate to the root directory.
-Then run:
+Then simply run:

 `nosetests`